You Do the Math: Can May Get Her Brexit Deal Through Parliament?

 The Northern Irish Democratic Unionist Party agreed to vote with the government on Brexit matters as part of its 2017 “confidence and supply’’ agreement, essentially giving May’s minority government a parliamentary majority on key legislation.
 But the party takes a hardline Brexit position, so May shouldn’t assume their support is in the bag until the DUP says it is.

 - Labour Brexiteers: 0 to 5

-These are oppositon Labour Party MPs who believe in Brexit.
+These are Labour MPs who believe in Brexit.
 Five of them have voted with the government, but the story is complicated.
-One of them, Kate Hoey, is touring the country attacking May’s deal as a betrayal of the Brexit cause -- and has said she’s minded to vote against.
+One of them, Kate Hoey, is touring the country attacking May’s as a betrayal of the Brexit cause -- so she could still vote against it.
 Another, Dennis Skinner, can generally be persuaded to vote with Labour if the government might be defeated.

 - Anxious Labour: 0 to 20

 Labour MPs who represent pro-Brexit districts and who feel the referendum result should be respected, or who fear the impact of uncertainty dragging on and who want the issue resolved.
 In October, the Tories talked about this as a sizeable number, but on the Labour side there’s a lot of doubt about that.
 Labour’s internal pressure group, Momentum, has come out against voting for Brexit.
 That carries the threat that MPs who vote with the government will be prevented from standing as Labour candidates at the next election.
 On top of that, if Tory Brexiteers are voting against May’s deal, it’s hard to argue that doing so means you don’t support Brexit in principle.